-- Chiropractic Malpractice can cause radiculopathy if the neck, head, or spine is popped incorrectly.
+- Chiropractic malpractice can cause radiculopathy if the neck, head, or spine is popped incorrectly.
 If you visited a chiropractor and suffered from pain caused by a pinched nerve, you may have grounds for a medical malpractice suit.
-To learn more, contact a Chicago medical malpractice attorney today.
+To learn more, contact a Chicago chiropractic malpractice attorney today.

 - Ossification of the spinal ligaments occurs when the spinal ligaments have thickened.
 When the spinal ligaments thicken, it leaves less space around the nerves, which can lead to pinched nerve roots.